Appendix: Config Format Reference

 }

-categorieswill be skipped (ineffective). - For modifier names under type configs, use
+categorieswill be skipped (not effective). - Modifier names in type configs use

 Path location: